elunna/nerfhack-changelog/README.md

 * Players are prevented from tipping **known** explosive items into **identified** bags of holding
 * Empty wands of cancellation may still be placed inside bags of holding (no risk of blowing up)

+DISCLAIMER: Bag of holding explosions are not prevented when confused or hallucinating!

 ### STREAMLINED IDENTIFICATION FEATURES

 A general design philosophy of NerfHack is to automatically identify items that are unambiguous from various effects.
 If a quick wiki lookup is all that is needed (ie: sink ring identification) let's save the player from opening up a browser.